programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-9.png" caption="Create a dedicated 'scenes' folder for your Unity scene files." %}

-## Convert your Image to a Dataset
+## Convert your Image Target to a Dataset

-For this next step, you will need to choose the image or object that your application will augment.
-To do this, take a picture of an object that you can easily access, such as the cover of a book.
-When choosing an image target, always make sure that it has a sufficient level of visual complexity.
+Vuforia utilizes image-based augmented reality software, meaning that it requires some kind of visual trigger (a logo, painting, etc.) to know when to display digital content.
+Vuforia refers to the visual trigger as your application's "Image Target" and the digital content as the "overlay."
+For this lesson, we will convert the cover of a book into an image target and augment it with a digital overlay that shows a picture of the author.

+First, you will need a .jpg or .png image of the cover of the book.
+You can either take a picture of a book cover around your house/office or do an image search for the book cover online.
+In either case, make sure that you have access to a physical copy of the book.

+When selecting a book cover to augment, make sure that it has stark color contrasts and a variety of complex shapes.

 {% include figure.html src="../images/ar-dev-10.png" caption="This cover of John Steinbeck's Of Mice and Men will work well as an Image Target." %}

-This cover of Of Mice and Men has sufficient visual complexity; however, it is not unique, and if it is used as an ImageTarget, then any copy of the book will work as an Image Target.
+This cover of Of Mice and Men has sufficient visual complexity; however, it is not unique, and if it is used as an image target, then any copy of the book will work as an image target.
 Of course, this ubiquitous quality of the image might be desirable.
 For instance, digital artist Mark Skwarek augmented the British Petroleum logo to critique BP's complicity in the Gulf oil spill.

 {% include figure.html src="../images/ar-dev-11.png" caption="Photo courtesy of Mark Skwarek." %}

-Next, open your image in a photo editor such as [Gimp](http://www.gimp.org/) and crop out any unstable features, or visual elements that will not be present when someone scans your image target.
+If you are taking a picture of your book cover, make sure that there are no extraneous features present in the image.
+In the case of the Of Mice and Men image above, these would be anything beyond the borders of the cover.
+If your image contains such extraneous features, either take another picture or open it in a photo editor such as [Gimp](http://www.gimp.org/) and crop out these features.
+[Consult this video tutorial](https://www.youtube.com/watch?v=2rGGpOTSpbc) for help on cropping and resizing images in Gimp.
+Make sure that your image file is under 2.5 mb and that it is a .jpg or .png file.

 {% include figure.html src="../images/ar-dev-12.png" caption="Crop out the area around the book." %}

-Make sure the image file size is under 2.5 mb and export it as a .jpg or .png file.
-[Consult this video tutorial](https://www.youtube.com/watch?v=2rGGpOTSpbc) for help on cropping and resizing images in Gimp.

-Navigate to the [Vuforia developer portal](https://developer.vuforia.com/) and click on "Develop" in the top menu and then select "Target Manager."
+Next, you will need to upload your book cover to Vuforia in order to code it with tracking information.
+To do this, go to the [Vuforia developer portal](https://developer.vuforia.com/) and click on "Develop" in the top menu and then select "Target Manager."
 Next, click on the "Add Database" button on the Target Manager page.
 In the dialog box that appears, give your database a name and select the "Device" option.
 Click "Create."

 {% include figure.html src="../images/ar-dev-13.png" caption="Name your Image Target Database." %}